1. The name of the Society shall be Victoria Lesbian Seniors Care Society.

 (b) The definitions in the Society Act on the date these bylaws become effective apply to these bylaws.

-2. Words importing the singular include the plural and vice versa.
+2. Words imputing the singular include the plural and vice versa.

 Part 2 – Membership